olegkleiman/crib/lesson2/readme.md

 let res = context.evaluateScript(script)
 ```
 Note using Swift 4 [multistring literal support](https://github.com/apple/swift-evolution/blob/master/proposals/0168-multi-line-string-literals.md) in this modified code.
+Because the callback is not passed in this excerpt, <code>if</code> statement is extended here to <code>else</code> block that is simply return the calculated value.

-Java has the proposal for multiline string support, but under Android, it hasn't been implemented yet, so out Java code might looks like:
+Although Java has the [proposal](https://blog.joda.org/2008/01/java-7-multi-line-string-literals_594.html) for multiline string support, but under Android, it hasn't been implemented yet, so out Java code might looks like:
 ``` Java
 import com.eclipsesource.v8.V8;
 ...